InjectiveLabs/peggo/README.md

 Any ERC20 token can be sent to Umee and it's done using the command `peggo bridge send-to-cosmos`, use the `--help` flag for more information.
-It can also be done by calling the `sendToCosmos` method on the Peggy contract.
+It can also be done by calling the `sendToCosmos` method on the Gravity Bridge contract.

-The ERC20 tokens will be locked in the Peggy contract and new coins will be minted on Umee with the denomination `peggy{token_address}`.
+The ERC20 tokens will be locked in the Gravity Bridge contract and new coins will be minted on Umee with the denomination `gravity{token_address}`.
 This process takes around 3 minutes or 12 Ethereum blocks.

 ## How it works